westerndigitalcorporation/pt-tools/README.md

 $ make
 ```

-To install the compiled executable file and the man page for the *ptio*
+To install the compiled library and the utilities and their man pages, the
-utility, the following command can be used.
+use the following command.

 ```
 $ sudo make install
 ```

-The default installation directory is /usr/bin.
-This default location can be
+The default installation directory is /usr/lib64 for the *libptio.so* library.
+The utilities executable files are installed by default under /usr/bin.
-changed using the configure script.
-Executing the following command displays
+This default location can be changed using the configure script.
+Executing the
-the options used to control the installation path.
+following command displays the options used to control the installation path.

 ```
 $ ./configure --help